XO-Appleton/MRIfIFd7jKq1ziBF/README.md

 ## Evaluation Metrics

-The models were evaluated using MAE (Mean Abosolute Error).
+The models were evaluated using MAE (Mean Absolute Error).

 ## Results